-Boys are permitted to wear board shorts
+Boys are permitted to wear board shorts and a t-shirt.

 Outside of School/After-School Events

 Casual clothing is permitted at most school events.
 However, as representatives of the Battle Creek Academy values, students are expected to adhere to the school dress code policy regarding modesty and simplicity as written or specified at all events sponsored by the school or on school premises.